kreshuklab/plant-seg/docs/chapters/plantseg_classic_gui/index.md

 # PlantSeg from GUI

+!!! failure "Deprecated"
+    This interface is deprecated and has been removed from PlantSeg v2.
+Please use the Napari viewer or the command line interface instead, or install PlantSeg v1.

 The graphical user interface is the easiest way to configure and run PlantSeg.
 Currently the GUI does not allow to visualize or interact with the data.
 We recommend using [MorphographX](https://www.mpipz.mpg.de/MorphoGraphX) or